Business Management Essentials

 Four (4) workshops – Level 1

-*Small employers (less than 50 employees) may be entitled to additional funding.
+*Small employers (as defined by the Sk Government, less than 50 employees) may be entitled to additional funding.

-To assist employers, we have included downloadable PDF versions of the CSJG Employer Application SC and CSJG Training Quote SC for this program.
+To assist employers, we have included downloadable PDF versions of the Canada-Sask Job Grant Employer Application and Training Provider Quote for this program.
 You can email the completed quote to Consultant@southestcollege.org for verification and to obtain the required signature.

 Please note: CSJG will not reimburse for any training that has not been pre-approved by them prior to the training taking place.